orgua/shepherd_v2_planning/01_requirements_feasibility.rst

 - Problem: PRU of beaglebone black is currently already quite occupied with measuring and replay of energy-trace, emulation means real time control loop, the PRU has limited capability for that (no division, ...)
 - Enabler 1: keep previous hw-design (fall-back), but add switches to bridge converter and cap (one additional pin - does not need to be connected to PRU)
 - Improvement 1: optimize PRU-Code, i.e. bitbanging of SPI
-- Improvement 2: current beaglebone AI offers two PRU and 2x dual-arm-cortex-M4 cores (price is 122 € instead of 60 €)
+- Improvement 2: current beaglebone AI offers two PRU and 2x dual-arm-cortex-M4 cores (price is 122 € instead of 40-60 €)
 - Improvement 3: try to find approach where same cape-pinout can be used with beaglebone black and beaglebone AI
+- improvement 4: it would be beneficial to make MPPT-Conv & Cap Modular
 - assessment:
     - mostly critical is software / firmware implementation
     - -> hardware enabled approach, not difficult in hardware, low risk and low impact on time expense
     - also allows On-Off-Pattern for target-power

 More GPIO to Target
 -------------------